Aman98801/Aman98801/README.md

 ## 🙋‍♂️ About Me

 - 🔭 I'm Aman Kumar.
 I'm from Indore.
-- 🌱 Currently, I'm pursuing bechelors in Computer science &   Engineering from CDGI, Indore.
+- 🌱 Currently, I'm pursuing Bachelors in Computer Science & Engineering from CDGI, Indore.

 - 🌱 I’m currently building up my **Problem Solving** skills.

-- 🌱 I’m also working on **Compititive Programming** on **Leet Code** Plateform mostly.
+- 🌱 I’m also working on **Competitive Programming** on **Leet Code** Platform mostly.

 - 👯 I’m looking to collaborate on **OpenSource Projects**